 We awarded £30,000 to the Royal Commonwealth Society to support the Royal Commonwealth Service in March 2017.

 Our 2014 grant has supported The Duke of Edinburgh’s Award, over three years, to increase the numbers of participants in Yorkshire and the North East of England.

 In December 2013, we gave a grant of £1,000,000 over three years to Camfed for the “Learner Guide” programme in Tanzania and Ghana.
 This programme has trained Camfed alumnae to be Learner Guides for 15-19 year-old school students.
 The Learner Guides act as peer mentors to the students, to help improve school attendance and deliver a curriculum over a 12-18 month period in school aimed at boosting children’s aptitude for learning and their employment prospects.
-This programme has deployed 843 young women volunteers reaching over 31,000 school children.
+The Learner Guide programme has trained 4,660 Learner Guides, reaching 250,000 school children.